 Homebuyers complete an entire application package, supplying pay stubs and / or tax returns, bank and investment account statements, and perhaps other paperwork like divorce decrees, business licenses, canceled checks and more.
-The whole thing is actually processed and underwritten, and if approved, the borrower should be able to purchase any property that meets the lender’s requirements.
+The whole thing is actually processed and underwritten upfront.
+And if approved, the borrower should be able to purchase any property that meets the lender’s requirements.

-The road from mortgage application to mortgage approval can be blocked by many unexpected problems, from errors on the credit report to questions about that second job or a bounced check showing up on a bank statement.
+The road from mortgage application to mortgage approval can be blocked by many unexpected problems.
+For example, possible errors on your credit report or questions about that second job.
+Or, maybe a bounced check that’s showing up on a bank statement.
 Going through the pre-approval process allows mortgage applicants to resolve these issues without the added pressure of being in escrow with a closing date hanging over their heads.

-It’s very important and time saving to go through the process of getting preapproved vs. prequalified and saves a lot of time and potential stress.
-Plus, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated, prepared, have been scrutinized by a mortgage lender and serious enough to buy their home.
+It’s very important and time saving to go through the process of getting preapproved versus. prequalified.
+This saves a lot of time and potential stress.
+Plus, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated and prepared.
+They like to see that you have been scrutinized by a mortgage lender and serious enough to buy their home.